 Northwestern University's football team won its first bowl game since 1949 on January 1, and the twittersphere lit up with the athletic program's official hashtag, #B1GCats.
 Good thing we were prepared with an 8-bit Twitter tracking app.

 ONA Camp: Minnesota is a day-long online journalism training hosted by the Online News Association.
 I road tripped from Chicago to Minneapolis with ONA Northwestern organizers and made a goofy parallax graphic.

 A Washington Post article joked about it, but a simple computer script analyzes the transcripts of real convention addresses and makes silly computer-generated speeches.

-There are lots of Dan Hills out there.
 If you're looking for an interview with Dan Hill, the 2010 Nebraska congressional candidate, check out the article to the right.
 If you're looking for Dan Hill, the Canadian pop singer, you're at the wrong site.